 How has the new Act changed civil union laws in South Africa to prevent discrimination?

-The Bill repeals section 6 of the Civil Union Act, which allows a marriage officer to inform the Minister that he or she objects to solemnising a civil union between persons of the same sex on the grounds of conscience, religion and belief.
+The Act repeals section 6 of the Civil Union Act, which allowed a marriage officer to inform the Minister that he or she objects to solemnising a civil union between persons of the same sex on the grounds of conscience, religion and belief.
 Reportedly, 88% of the 409 Home Affairs offices in South Africa did not serve same-sex couples.